epinio/example-wordpress/README.md

 - The Wordpress sources
 - An epinio installation
-- A mysql service running and accessible from your Wordpress app
+- A MySQL service running and accessible from your Wordpress app
 - A wp-config.php file inside the wordpress directory configured for access to the mysql service
 - A [.php.ini.d/extensions.ini](.php.ini.d/extensions.ini)
   file to configure the PHP buildpack for wordpress ([More here](https://github.com/paketo-buildpacks/php-web#configuring-custom-ini-files))